PHOTOGRAPHIC STYLE

 PORTRAITS

-The faces of Stony Brook are an integral and featured element of the FAR BEYOND story.
+The faces of Stony Brook are an integral and featured element of the Dare To Be story.
 It’s the passion of our students, faculty, researchers, alumni and staff that transform our brand pillars into dynamic stories, showing real, tangible examples of what positive momentum looks like.

 STILL LIFE